Writing your first Django app, part 8

 Installing Django Debug Toolbar

 Django Debug Toolbar is a useful tool for debugging Django web applications.
-It's a third-party package maintained by the Jazzband organization.
+It's a third-party package that is maintained by the community organization Django Commons.
 The toolbar helps you understand how your application functions and to identify problems.
 It does so by providing panels that provide debug information about the current request and response.

 To install a third-party application like the toolbar, you need to install the package by running the below command within an activated virtual environment.
 This is similar to our earlier step to install Django.